gamestabled/n3dsdisasm/README.md

-# GBADISASM
+# N3DSDISASM

-This is a simple disassembler for Game Boy Advance games.
+This is a simple disassembler for Nintendo 3DS games.

 ## Usage

-`gbadisasm rom_file -c config_file`
+`n3dsdisasm code_file -c config_file`
-where `rom_file` is the GBA rom to disassemble, and `config_file` is an optional config file that gives hints to the disassembler.
+where `code_file` is the code.bin file to disassemble, and `config_file` is an optional config file that gives hints to the disassembler.

 ## Config File

 The config file consists of a list of statements, one per line.
 Lines beginning with `#` are treated as comments.
-An config file `alttpafs.cfg` for The Legend of Zelda: A Link to the Past and Four Swords (U) is provided as an example.
+An config file `rhm.cfg` for Rhythm Heaven Megamix (USA) is provided as an example.